 He says problems never go away – they improve.
 The solution to one problem is merely a creation of the next one.
 Don’t hope for a life without problems.
 There is no such thing.
 Instead, hope for a life full of good problems.

 According to Marc, happiness comes from solving the problem.
 When we avoid solving problems and feel that we don’t have any issues, we will make our life miserable.
 To be happy, we need something to be solved.

 Therefore happiness is a form of action and activity.
 It is not something that we magically discover.
 Happiness is a constant work in progress because solving problems is continual work.

 Firstly they don’t accept they have problems.
 They are always in denial mode.
 They deny reality, which makes them happy for a short period but leads to a life of insecurity and emotional repression.

 Secondly, they always play victim mentality.
 They believe there is nothing they can do to solve their problems.
 They blame other people and circumstances for their problems which makes them happy for a short time but leads to a life of anger, helplessness, and despair.

 Life’s most essential and straightforward component is our struggles determine our successes.
-Our problems birth from our happiness and slightly better and upgraded problem s.
+Our problems birth from our happiness and slightly better and upgraded problems.

 Chapter 3.
 You are not special

 In this chapter, Marc talks about genuine self–esteem.
 With the help of an example of a person called Jimmy, Marc says that merely feeling good about ourselves does not really mean anything unless we have a good reason to feel good about ourselves.

 But a true and accurate measurement of one’s self-worth is how people think about the negative aspects of themselves.
 A person with high self-worth can look at the negative parts of his character and then act to improve them.

 For example, I am irresponsible with money, exaggerate my success, and rely too much on others to support me.
 But people incapable of acknowledging their problems cannot improve their lives in any lasting and meaningful way.

 As per a famous quote, we are all destined to do something genuinely exceptional; if everyone were extraordinary, then by definition, no one would be extraordinary.

+Chapter 4.
 The value of suffering

 Marc says in this chapter that suffering is inevitable, but we should not ask how do I stop suffering, but we should ask- why am I suffering-for what purpose?

 To understand the purpose of suffering but there should be self-awareness.
 Marc says self-awareness is like an onion that has multiple layers.
-The first layer of this onion understands one’s emotion- this makes me happy, this makes me sad, and this gives me hope.
+The first layer of this onion is understanding one’s emotion- this makes me happy, this makes me sad, and this gives me hope.

 This layer helps us understand the root cause of the feelings that overwhelm us.
 Once we know the root cause, we can ideally do something to change it.
 The third layer is our values: why do I consider this success/failure?

 Chapter 5.
 You are always choosing

 According to Marc, The difference between a painful problem and being assertive is the sense that we chose it and are responsible for it.

 When we feel we are choosing our problems, we feel empowered, but when we think that our problems are being forced upon us against our will, we feel victimized and miserable.

 Responsibility and fault often appear together in our culture; therefore, many people hesitate to take responsibility for their problems because they believe that to be responsible for your problems is also to be at fault for your problems.

 This is because we always get to choose how we see things, react to something, and value things.
-We all love to take responsibility for success and happiness but taking responsibility for our problems is a real-life improvement.
+We all love to take responsibility for success and happiness, but taking responsibility for our problems is a real-life improvement.

+Chapter 6.
 You are wrong about everything (So am I)

 Marc says we are wrong about everything throughout our life.
 Wrong about self, others, society, culture, the world, the universe, and everything.
 Marc says many become so obsessed with being ‘right’ about their life that they never end up living it.

 People say they are afraid of failure, rejection, or someone saying no. But that’s not it.
 Sure, rejection and failure suck, but there are particular certainties that we hold on to.

 Uncertainty also relieves us of our judgment of ourselves.
 We don’t know if we are lovable or not, we don’t know how attractive we are, and we don’t know how successful we can potentially become.

+Chapter 7.
 Failure is the way forward

 If someone is better than us, it’s likely because she has failed at it more than we have.
 If someone is worse than us, it’s likely because he has not been through all of the painful learning experiences we have.

 A young child trying to learn to walk will fall and hurt himself many times, but at no point does the child thinks that walking is not for him and I am not good at it.

 Most of us reach a place where we are afraid to fail, and we start avoiding failure.

 We can be truly successful at something we are willing to fail at.
 If we are unwilling to die, then we are reluctant to succeed.

 Many people, when they feel some form of pain or anger or sadness, drop everything and attend to numbing out whatever they are feeling.

 Marc shares the learning from his Maths teacher that if you are stuck on a problem, don’t just sit and think about it.
 Instead, start working on it.

 Don’t just sit there.
 Do something.
 The answers will follow.

 Action is always within our reach.
 We can become our source of motivation.
 We can become our source of inspiration.
 And with simply doing something as our only metric of success- then failure pushes us forward.

+Chapter 8.
 The importance of saying ‘No’

 The only way to achieve meaning and a sense of importance in one’s life is through rejection of alternatives, narrowing freedom, and a choice of commitment to one place, belief, and person.

 People who take the blame for other people’s actions and emotions do so because they believe if they fix their partner and save them, they will receive the love and appreciation they have always wanted.

 Ask yourself these questions: How would the relationship change if I refused?
-And If my partner refused something I wanted, how would the shift in a relationship?
+And If my partner refused something I wanted, how would the shift in relationship?

 If the answer is that a refusal would cause a blowout of drama, it’s a bad sign of a relationship.
-That means the connection is conditional-based on superficial benefits rather than unconditional acceptance of each other.
+That means the connection is conditional based on superficial benefits rather than unconditional acceptance of each other.

 People with solid boundaries understand that it’s unreasonable to expect two people to accommodate each other hundred percent and fulfill every need the other has.

-How to build trust- without conflict, there can be no trust.
+How to build trust?
+Without conflict, there can be no trust.
 Conflict shows us who is there for us unconditionally and who is there for the benefits.
 For a relationship to be healthy, both people must be willing and able to say no and hear no.